 Executive Assistant / Personal Assistant / Executive Secretary

 It’s strange that it’s taken so long for executive assistants to become a remote job.
 These assistants support busy professionals, typically those earning $200,000 plus.
 They manage diaries and appointments, book travel, coordinate meetings, and mop up all the little things their boss doesn’t do.
 In previous years, the boss would travel and the assistant would manage everything from the office.
-It’s now a role that is increasingly performed remotely.
+It’s now a role that is increasingly performed online.

 Up-skill: Look for a personal assistant training course.
 There are many of them around for less than $500.